-1. Students will verbally identify three parts of an ear of corn–the ear, the kernels, and the husk.
+1. Verbally identify three parts of an ear of corn--the ear, the kernels, and the husk.

 Corn is Maize by Aliki